tcstenungsund/bord/README.md

 # bord
-The frontend of Project Bord (forked by Pontalainen)
+The frontend of Project Bord